jithumohandas/learngo/chapter1/README.md

 >
 > 2. You are expected to have a Go programming editor

-If the previous prerequisites are fulfilled, lets open the code editor and create a file named `main.go` with te following code.
+If the prerequisites are fulfilled, lets open the code editor and create a file named `main.go` with the following code.

 ```go
 package main